 - Covers the recommended daily intake of vitamin B12 & B6

-- Rich in vitamin B1, B2, B3 and B5, all important for the metabolism of the food you eat.
+- Rich in vitamin B1, B2, B3 and B5, which all assist to metabolise the food you eat!

 - Good source of immune boosting zinc and blood building iron.